-A tongue piercing officially takes between six and eight weeks to completely heal.
-However, your individual healing process depends entirely on how you care for your new piercing.
+A tongue piercing takes about six to eight weeks to heal.
+However, your healing time depends entirely on how you care for your new piercing.
+Call your doctor if you have signs of infection.

 Proper aftercare techniques are crucial to the outcome of your tongue piercing.
 Much of this depends on where your tongue piercing is placed, as well as how many new piercings you have.